 Have a fun recruitment event to get people to join your club.

-Howard County 4-H’ers share tips for 4-H officers.
+Howard County 4-H’ers share tips for 4-H officers in the PowerPoints below.
 Parliamentary Procedure is not required for 4-H clubs, but these presentations can be very helpful for new officers and good reminders for experienced officers and leaders about the duties of these offices.

 - President (ppt)